SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: Introduction

 Recently, it was shown that the security of certain cryptographic primitives can be based on SETH \cite{BRSV17a,BRSV17b}.
 We hope that our SETH-hardness for an already popular problem in cryptography will lead to further interaction between fine-grained complexity and cryptography.
 In particular, it would be exciting if our hard instances could be used for a new Knapsack-type cryptosystem.
 Such schemes tend to be much more computationally efficient than popular schemes like RSA \cite{BO88,Odl90,IN96}, but almost all known ones are not secure (as famously shown by Shamir \cite{Sha84}).
 Even more recently, Bennett, Golovnev, and Stephens-Davidowitz \cite{BGS17} proved SETH hardness for another central problem from cryptography, the Closest-Vector-Problem (CVP).
 While CVP is a harder problem than Subset Sum, their hardness result addresses a different regime of parameters, and rules out $O(2^{(1-\eps)n})$ time algorithms (when the \emph{dimension} is large).
-It would be exciting to combine the two techniques and get a completely tight lower bound for CVP.